Explore stellar startup strategies we use to earn Page One rankings for 85% of keyword-driven content.

 4. Strategize With a KOB Analysis

 A keyword opposition to benefit (KOB) analysis pulls relevant keywords and metrics, including search volume, keyword difficulty, and estimated traffic value.
-These will help identify the most high-value keyword opportunities for your site.
+We use these metrics to identify the highest-value keyword opportunities for your site.

-This analysis allows you to target low-difficulty keywords to quickly generate rankings and traffic value.
-These quick wins grow your brand and authority when you’re starting out and can’t quite outrank large competitors.
+The highest-value keywords for you ultimately depend on your strategy.
+As a startup, we often recommend you target low-difficulty keywords to quickly generate rankings and traffic value.
+These quick wins grow your brand and authority when you’re starting out and can’t quite outrank established competitors.

-As a startup, you should adjust the estimated traffic value when considering that your business vertical may not directly align with search intent.
-Meeting users’ needs is key to ranking, and your traffic value won’t be as high if you can’t secure the number 1 spot on the SERP.
+You should adjust the estimated traffic value when considering that your business vertical may not directly align with search intent.
+Meeting users’ needs is key to ranking, and your traffic value won’t be as high if you can’t secure the #1 spot on the SERP.

 A KOB analysis is a valuable tool to help you rank, and we want to keep it simple.
 Feel free to download our KOB analysis spreadsheet below and customize it for your startup.

-Google is always looking for high-quality content that provides unique insights for users.
-Combine your expert perspective with diverse content to create a tool to outrank competitors and prove your value to readers looking for more information.
+Google values high-quality content that provides unique insights for users so copying your competitors on the SERP won’t help you rank.
+Instead, apply your expertise with diverse content to create a strategy that outranks competitors and proves your value to readers looking for more information.

-High-quality content should be relevant to your product or service and meet your audience’s needs.
-If you sell homeowner’s insurance, then consider that a “home buying checklist” post doesn’t serve a majority of your audience who already own homes.
+High-quality content is relevant to your product or service and meets your audience’s needs.
+For example, if you sell homeowner’s insurance, a “home buying checklist” post doesn’t serve the majority of your audience who already own homes.

-Only explore tangential topics once you’ve exhausted industry topics you have the highest authority on.
+At the startup stage, relevant content is especially important as you build topical authority.
+Only explore tangential topics once you’ve exhausted industry keywords you have the highest authority on.

 Google and users also look for proof that they can trust you.
-Factors like your site design, content quality and topicsz and author bios can indicate your experience, expertise, authority, and trust — popularly known as EEAT.
+Factors like your site design, content quality and topics, and author bios can indicate your experience, expertise, authority, and trust — popularly known as E-E-A-T.

 6. Diversify Your Content Types